Pear and chocolate tart

 Make milk chocolate ganache.

-- Chopped finely milk chocolate and black chocolate, set aside.
+- Chopped finely milk chocolate, set aside.

 - Pour the cream into a heat-resistant bowl and place in the water bath.
 Leave until it takes temperature but without boiling.